 - Gentler on baby’s skin than most diapers

-- A great opportunity for parents to learn to read and understand their baby’s cues
+- A great opportunity for parents to learn to read baby’s cues

 - Fosters close bonding and attachment

 - Many parents say independent potty training is a breeze after elimination communication!

 Most experts recommend starting elimination communication soon after birth, before babies begin to associate elimination with wearing diapers.
 You’d be surprised at how many instinctual cues newborns can give about their elimination needs.